We can keep you up-to-date with IT issues and developments.

 XBRL, or eXtensible Business Reporting Language, is a method of communicating and processing business information electronically.

-The annual general meeting of the IT Faculty took place on Thursday 12 May 2016.
+Notice is hereby given that the annual general meeting of the IT Faculty is being held on 11 May 2017.

 As a newly qualified member of ICAEW you are entitled to free electronic membership of the ICAEW IT Faculty for up to two years.